talwrii/plugin-repl/README.md

 * command(s:string) - Run a command
 * makeNewCommand(new_name) - Create a new command with name "new name" which runs the function new_name
 * dir(o:Object) - List the property in an object
+* fuzzyDir(o: Object) - Explore the properties of an object with a fuzzy selector

 ### User interface
 * message(s:string) - Print a notification message to the corner of the screen